South Africa – Sardine Run

 Occasionally, raft races, canoeing, and other sporting events are held on the river.
 The river is a popular white-water rafting destination.
 Umkomaas’ official animal is the Whale.
 Other wildlife seen in the area include many snakes, most of them harmless varieties like the Red-Lipped Herald and the Brown House Snake.
 Monkeys here are less common than in Scottburgh, but the birdlife is abundant, with the gregarious and friendly Hadeda Ibis a regular sight.
 Small wild cats like the Genet and Civet have also been reported, though only on very rare occasions.
 The crocodiles found near Freeland Park and the lower Amahlongwa, 8 kilometres south, are not present in Umkomaas.
 Duiker abound and can be seen in Empisini.
 The much larger and very beautiful Bushbuck is also seen in the vicinity.

 The Aliwal Shoal coral reef was formed about 80,000 years ago.
-Is most renowned for the superb shark diving opportunities created by the Shoal, at about 5 km offshore.
+It is most renowned for the superb shark diving opportunities created by the Shoal, at about 5 km offshore.

 The local port in Umkomaas is made from the Mkhomazi river, these offers a comfortable environment to load the scuba gears and jump on the 7,5 meter rubber boats that will take us diving.